 Biochemistry, Structural Biology

-Dr. Strobel is also Henry Ford II Professor of Molecular Biophysics and Biochemistry at Yale University.
+Dr. Strobel is Henry Ford II Professor of Molecular Biophysics and Biochemistry at Yale University and is the Yale University Vice President for West Campus Planning and Program Development.

 Rainforest Expedition and Laboratory (REAL): Engaging Undergraduates in Science Through the Discovery of Biological and Chemical Diversity